Picking up litter and carpentry projects: Floyd County Prison inmates getting it done

-When several large pine trees came down at Ridge Ferry Park as a result from pipeline construction, they saw an opportunity.
+When several large pine trees came down at Ridge Ferry Park as a result of the pipeline construction, they saw an opportunity.

 "We got with Atlanta Gas Light and Todd Wofford (with Rome Floyd Parks and Recreation) and got permission to harvest the pine trees," Floyd County Prison Warden Mike Long said.
 They took them to a sawmill, located on the airport grounds, and cut the lumber.